This article contains affiliate links

 Log roll is a garden edging product consisting of treated softwood timber cut into semi-circular lengths.
 The log rolls are connected with an interweaving wire centre.
 This allows the logs to be rolled out to create a consistent garden edging.
 These are usually used to line flowerbeds with a higher soil level from the surrounding area.

 It is not really advised to attempt to retain a large quantity of soil with these as they can soon rot.
 Log roll can be a good way of cladding unsightly concrete or stone work acting as garden edging.
 I personally do not think this is a good edging solution as they tend to degrade after a few years.
+These are readily available on Amazon.

 Bamboo garden edging

 Bamboo edging is pretty much the same as the log roll edgings and constructed in the same way.
 The bamboo slices are much thinner than the log roll making them less robust.
 Having said this, bamboo takes a lot longer to degrade than soft wood and does look more decorative.
 Once again I would not use this type of edging other than to clad a more solid building material.
+The bamboo edging below is available on Amazon here.

 Willow garden edging